jcheminform/markdown-jcheminf/README.md

 and it contains in the YAML header instructions which options to select for either.

+A lot of documentation can be found in this [Pandoc Markdown](https://rmarkdown.rstudio.com/authoring_pandoc_markdown.html) website.

 ### CiTO support

 The template supports CiTO annotation and the template contains